 As we move into the future, better roads must be planned, designed, built and operated by practitioners who are fully aware of the impact of their activities and of the possibilities for reducing that impact.
 The road infrastructure sector is taking on its responsibility.

 This section of the gTKP website is designed to facilitate knowledge sharing in order to address these issues.
-It provides a focal point for accessing detailed knowledge (policies, issues and actions) and information (key resources, organizations and expertise) grouped within the following topics areas.
+It provides a focal point for accessing detailed knowledge (policies, issues and actions) and information (key resources, organizations and expertise) grouped within the following topic areas.

 This page is managed by the gTKP Environment & Climate Change Theme Champion, Susanna Zammataro (firstname.lastname@example.org).